geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 These are both used in `createCopyUpdatePlantingOnSubmit` (see below).

 #### New * activities
+ * Chapter.
+This is a special activity since it needs to be seen by all chapters.
+Our first, incorrect, solution was to create a New Chapter activity in each of the existing chapters.
+ * Garden
+ * User
+ * Crop
+ * Variety
+ * Observation
+ * Planting Outcome
+ * Forum Topic.
+Only public forum topics are turned into activities.
 #### Planting activities

 When a user creates a new planting GGC creates [Tasks](../../developer-guide/data-model/document-data-model#task) and [Activities](../../developer-guide/data-model/document-data-model#activity) for the planting's dates.